Shoulder Flexion Definition

 As you can see, we listed four specific shoulder flexion muscles that you need to know for NASM-CPT.

-Memorization in general is not an easy task.
+Memorization, in general, is not an easy task.

 Memorizing the muscles that extend the shoulder is even worse.